-Read more in our Sustainability Report 2019:
+Read more in our latest Sustainability Report:

 A Small and Diverse Team

 While the nature of our work changes frequently, our core values do not.
 Kinnevik’s team members share an entrepreneurial spirit, as well as a belief in building long-term sustainable businesses.
 Kinnevik strongly advocates diversity and inclusion.
-This is reflected in the composition of our organisation, where a total of nine different nationalities are represented.
-The proportion of women employed across Kinnevik’s organisation averaged 49 percent in 2019.
-The proportion of women in Kinnevik’s investment organisation was 27 percent, and on the Board of Directors 50 percent.
-Our target for 2022 is to achieve a 40/60 gender split across all Kinnevik teams.
+This is reflected in the composition of our organisation, where 32% of our team members self-identify as being of foreign background.

 Well-Being and Personal Development in Focus